Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 The baseline model was created using unified deep learning architecture SciBERT-HSLN approach suggested by (Brack et al., 2021).
 SciBERT was replaced with BERT BASE which are published by (Devlin et al., 2018).
-Baseline model achieved micro f1 of 77.7 on hiddent test data.
+Baseline model achieved weighted f1 of 77.7 on hiddent test data.

 ### 3.1 Run Baseline Model on dev data
 #### 3.1.1 Install Dependencies